ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 👨‍🏫 Click on the triangle next to the label **People In Need**.

-🧑‍🏫 This will evpand the section showing all the data available on different groups of people that require assistance from government or other organizations.
+🧑‍🏫 This will expand the section showing all the data available on different groups of people that require assistance from the government or other organizations.

 👨‍🏫 check the box next to **PIN- Child Protection**.

-🧑‍🏫 A tick will appear in the check box and a layer will appear on the map.
-The map shows the degree of child protection prioty in darkening shades of blue.
+🧑‍🏫 A tick will appear in the check box, and a layer will appear on the map.
+The map shows the degree of child protection priority in darkening shades of blue.

-You can filter the scenarios by checking or unchecking the boxes next to each scenario (e.g. best-case or worst-case) for the **indicator**.
+You can filter the scenarios by checking or unchecking the boxes next to each scenario (e.g., best-case or worst-case) for the **indicator**.

 👨‍🏫 Click and unclick the different case options (see how the map changes).
 Ensure all of the **PIN- Child Protection** sub-Layers are ticked to continue with the tutorial.

-🧑‍🏫 When an indicator is selected an **Information panel** will open on the right-hand side of the screen.
+🧑‍🏫 When an indicator is selected, an **Information panel** will open on the right-hand side of the screen.
 We will go through the **Information Panel** in more detail shortly.

 ![People in Need](../assets/screenshots/people-in-need.png)

-🧑‍🏫 The coloured circles next to each **indicator** show the current scenario for that indicator.
-At circle at the top indicate she global scenario level.
+🧑‍🏫 The colored circles next to each **indicator** show the current scenario for that indicator.
+The circle at the top indicates the global scenario level.

-Grey indicates the best case scenario, blue is the status Quo/Baseling, yellow shows a worsening case and red indicates the worst case.
-The scenario colour shows if the **Indicator** overall requires additional interventions.
+Grey indicates the best-case scenario, blue is the status Quo/Baseline, yellow shows a worsening case, and red indicates the worst case.
+The scenario color shows if the **Indicator** overall requires additional interventions.

 ![Coloured Circles](../assets/screenshots/coloured-circles.png)